lyrahgames/codeflow/docs/web/docs/programming/basic_toolchain.md

 - open source system / providing ways to use open source software
 - free to use

-In reality there is no operating system which fulfills all these conditions.
+In reality there is no operating system which fulfills all of these conditions.
 As a consequence we look for the best subset.
 In our experience any Linux distribution seems to be a really good candidate.
 Most Linux distributions are lightweight, easy to install, fast to boot and shutdown and free to use.